fossasia/wp-dev-buddy/readme.txt

 > The option of whether or not to load the default stylesheet bundled with this plugin.
 Go with `yes` to load it, `no` to skip loading it.
 Bear in mind that once the stylesheet is loaded it is loaded to the page so all feeds on the page will be affected by it.
 Hence, when rendering multiple feeds you only need to `yes` with one, and leave it out of the others.

 **cache_hours (int)**; *default*: 0
 > The number of hours you would like the feed cached for.
-The cache is saved using WordPress' own `set_transient()` function which means that when it is cached once, it is then cached for every subsequent visitor to your site for the duration that the cache exists.
+The cache is saved using WordPress' own `set_transient()` function.

 **clear_cache (string)**: `yes` or `no`; *default*: `no`
 > Clears the cached version of the feed.
 If a cached version exists this plugin skips looking at the options altogether so this is a must if you're changing any options.
 If you're using either the template tag or the shortcode *without* passing information (i.e. all settings from settings page), the cache will be cleared each time the "Save Changes" button is clicked on the plugin's settings page. **This option will only work if the "user" option has been set**